 Reports directly to Facility Services Manager and AMU Custodian.
 Student custodians are responsible for emptying trash, touching up restrooms, vacuuming carpets, dusting and mopping floors, and cleaning windows.

-The Event Management Intern reports to the Associate Director and the Event Coordinators.
-The primary responsibilities of this position are to shadow the event coordinators, attend planning meetings, assist in event coordination and communication with student organizations, departments and off-campus groups, and update the Event Business Management System with reservation details and notes.
-Event Management Interns also assist with a variety of tasks as assigned by the Associate Director and Event Coordinators.
+The Event Management Intern reports to the Associate Director and the supervising Event Coordinator.
+The primary responsibilities of this position are to assist the event coordinators team, attend planning meetings, assist in event coordination and communication with student organizations, departments and off-campus groups, and update the University’s reservation system (USI) with reservation booking details and notes.
+The Event Management Intern also assists with a variety of tasks as assigned by the Associate Director and Event Coordinators.
 Relevant characteristics include strong communication skills, a detail oriented personality, an interest in event planning and an ability to multi-task.
 Course credit to be discussed per college requirements.

 The Event Support Staff is an "event-driven" staff that assists with various events throughout campus.
 The majority of shifts involve staffing the Golden Eagle Express shuttle bus to and from all Men's home basketball games while maintaining order and efficiency.
 ESS is also responsible for staffing the weekly movies offered at Varsity Theater.
 Other tasks include working selected dates as coat-checkers or other type of assistants at events held in AMU facilities.
 Major responsibilities include: selling tickets, setting up the marquee, monitoring the security of the facility, acting as ushers, opening and securing buildings, maintaining the equipment at the Varsity Theatre and Weasler Auditorium, and reporting any difficulties to the Student Managers.